-A lot of people have been asking us about the best places to snorkel on Koh Rong.
+A lot of people have been asking us about the best places to snorkel on Koh Rong Island.
 Now, although Koh Rong and its sister island Koh Rong Samloem are both home to some fantastic marine life (we’ll tell you where below), if you’re staying on either Koh Touch (the main tourist area on Koh Rong) or on Saracen Bay (the main tourist area on Koh Rong Samloem), there really aren’t that many great places to snorkel.
-There are several options however.
+There are several options however (P.S.
+You can book some snorkelling activities online now and save up to 15%):

 Snorkelling on Koh Touch